uncomplicate/neanderthal/articles/tutorial_opencl.md

 The most important thing when working with parallel accellerators (GPUs and others) is to be aware that a large part of your code will run on a physically separate device, which also has its own working memory.
-It can not access data from the main memory, such as your objects, arrays, primitives and such.
-It also can not run your arbitrary program code (Java, C, R).
+It cannot access data from the main memory, such as your objects, arrays, primitives and such.
+It also cannot run your arbitrary program code (Java, C, R).
 Even if/when it could (Aparapi) it sucks at it big time, because it is made of thousans of very dumb processors that are excellent at one thing only - raw computations - and suck at everything else, including logic.

-So, a typical approach is that your program consists of two parts: host and device.
+A typical approach is to have your program consist of two parts: host and device.
-Host is a typical Clojure (Java) program that do the usual things Clojure programs
+The host is a typical Clojure (Java) program that do the usual things Clojure programs
-do: talks to the web, formats and extracts data, does the database dance, recursively compute factorials, and perform other logic-heavy tasks.
+do: talk to the web, format and extract data, interface with the database, recursively compute factorials, and perform other logic-heavy tasks.
-Then, when it has collected the data and stuffed it in a big raw chunk of bazillion primitive floating point numbers it sends it to the device memory and tells the device to run the kernel programs and compute the data.
+Then once it has collected the data and stuffed it in a big raw chunk of bazillion primitive floating point numbers, it sends it to the device memory and tells the device to run the kernel programs and compute the data.
 When the main program wants to see the results, it has to transfer them from the device memory to the main host memory.